Skip to main content

 Seeberger transparency analysis:

-The transparency analysis * assesses where we source our products from and the extent to which we can trace our products.
-The result is fed into the risk analysis.
+The transparency analysis * evaluates, on a tiered basis, where we source our products and how far back we can trace them.
+The results are incorporated into the risk analysis.

 Data-based Risk analysis (in progress):